Wondering what a contingency period is and how it impacts your home sale? Keep reading to learn everything you need to know!

 The contingency period refers to a time period that starts the date an offer is accepted and ends on the contingency removal date, which is a date named in the accepted offer.

-What Happens During This Time:
+What Happens During a Contingency Period?

 During this period, your buyer gets an opportunity to review your seller’s disclosure packet and can hire professionals to conduct real estate inspections, such as a general home inspection or termite inspection.
 On or before the contingency removal date, the buyer is supposed to either: